PensionBee Review – is it the best way to find and consolidate your pensions?

 PensionBee's charges range from 0.25% to 0.95% a year depending on the plan you choose and how much you invest.
 If you click through to the PensionBee charges page there is a neat comparison with a number of leading pension providers including Hargreaves Lansdown and Nutmeg.

-I wouldn't obsess whether the numbers used are definitive representations of the exact costs of getting an equivalent product from the other providers.
-However, based upon PensionBee's stated charges it would make their pension product one of the cheapest in the market irrespectively.
+I wouldn't obsess over whether the numbers used are definitive representations of the exact costs of getting an equivalent product from the other providers.
+However, based upon PensionBee's stated charges it would make their pension product one of the cheapest in the market irrespective.

 PensionBee portfolio performance

 Often with most market newcomers it's not possible to analyse their past performance.
-However I have been able to independently analyse the performance of the three PensionBee plans by focusing on the performance of the underlying funds provided by BlackRock and State Street Global Advisors.
+However I have been able to independently analyse the performance of the four PensionBee plans by focusing on the performance of the underlying funds provided by BlackRock, State Street Global Advisors and Legal & General.
 Below I list the fund that each PensionBee plan invests in:

 - PensionBee Tracker invests in the State Street Global Advisors Balanced Index sub fund